huntergps/handbook-docs/Fuse/08 - Styling and Resources.md

 In this case we've introduced a new _semantic class_ when we create `Header`, as the properties are the same as the default `Text` properties, but we've created another class that can be styled separately.

 ## $(Theme)

+TODO: This needs a rewrite with an emphasis on Native.

 The global look and feel or our app is determined by a `Theme`.
 You see this at the root of most applications in the App class: